 These conditions required that mobility scooters may only be driven on the roads if they have a maximum unladen weight of 150kg, a maximum width of 0.85 metres, and are capable of travelling at 8 mph (12.8ph) on the roads.

-What’s more, the DVLA require that mobility scooters suitable for road use must have a working braking system with front and rear lights and reflectors, indicators, an audible horn, a rearview mirror, and an amber flashing light if the mobility scooter is to be used on a dual carriageway.
+What’s more, the DVLA requires that mobility scooters suitable for road use must have a working braking system with front and rear lights and reflectors, indicators, an audible horn, a rearview mirror, and an amber flashing light if the mobility scooter is to be used on a dual carriageway.

 Do I Need Vehicle Tax For My Mobility Scooter?